Tharidu-DMK/Tharidu-DMK/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer
+💻 I am a student at SLIATE
-📝 I have a strong interest in Data Science
-🌟 Languages: Python, JavaScript, HTML, REACT, MYSQL
+📝 I have a strong interest in Data Science and Networking 🌟 Languages: Python, JavaScript, HTML, REACT, MYSQL
-🚩 Interested in Full Stack Web Application development
+🚩 Interested in Full Stack Web Application development and It related things
 </pre>
 <hr>